JezuzLizard/Recompilable-gscs-for-BO2-zombies-and-multiplayer/readme.md

 ***The objective of this project is to get as many scripts in the No Known Erorrs category.***
 Eventually, once scripts have been tested even more thoroughly there will be a new category for scripts that have parity with the original scripts.

+## What is the purpose of these scripts and what do I do with them?

+Recompileable scripts can be used to override the base game scripts so your scripts are used instead of the base game scripts.
+You would want to do this if you wanted to make custom gamemodes, change local variables, or delete functions.

 ### The current categories are:

 **No Known Errors**: This means that during a short gameplay test no errors are observed.